 The poor alignment of third molars can cause drifting of the adjacent teeth, crowding and permanent damage to the jawbone.
 In addition, the occlusion can become asymmetrical leading to speech impairments and chronic discomfort.
-Wisdom Teeth Removal in Perth by Doucas Dental can be performed in hospital under general anesthesia or in chair in our practice.
+Wisdom Teeth Removal in Perth by Doucas Dental can be performed in a private hospital under general anesthesia or in chair in our practice dependant on your case.

 All methods of anesthesia performed by Wisdom Teeth Removal vary depending on the patient’s level of tolerance.
 The treatment may be completed using local anesthetics.
 General anesthesia is used for medically compromised individuals with high levels of anxiety.
 In every case, the patient’s medical history is reviewed in detail, and the therapy is custom-tailored to their specific needs.

 There are several preparatory steps taken before the extraction of wisdom teeth.
 The patient’s blood pressure is taken as well as the medication intake is verified for people with chronic medical conditions.
 For proper determination of anesthetic dosage, the patient’s weight and height is confirmed along with full health status assessment.
 If general anesthesia is administered, the patient is required to come with a driver to assist them home after the surgery.